“Becoming Queen” by Kate Williams

 But Victoria’s succession was still in question.
 Clarence and Adelaide might yet produce a surviving heir.
 Meanwhile, the princess lived a very sheltered life at Kensington, in the control of her mother, the ambitious Duchess of Kent and her favorite, John Conroy.
 As the years passed Victoria’s importance grew, and it was obvious that the person who controlled Victoria would control the country.
 The Duchess’s control over her daughter was so complete that the princess was not allowed to sleep alone until she became queen.
 She was allowed few companions except for her siblings and her governess, Baroness Lehzen, whom she adored.
 For the headstrong Victoria this was intolerable, and she railed against being controlled by others throughout her lifetime.
 The Duchess’s attitude ruined her relationship with her daughter.
 Even Prince Albert tried to control her, and this was intolerable to the queen.

-The story of how Victoria came to be queen is “is an absorbingly dramatic tale of secrets, sexual repression and endless conflict.”Filed under British Royals, Historical Royals
+The story of how Victoria came to be queen is “is an absorbingly dramatic tale of secrets, sexual repression and endless conflict.”Filed under Historical Royals, The United Kingdom

 Tagged Book Review, Charlotte of Wales, Queen Victoria of the United Kingdom.